What is Forex Trading?

 The main trading centers are London, New York, Tokyo, Frankfurt, and Singapore.
 The largest traded volume occurs in the city of London, hence, it is considered the capital of the Forex market.

 The Forex market is an integral part of our life.
 Whenever you need to travel to another country or buy something from abroad, you will need foreign currency.
 Everyone is in some way part of this huge foreign exchange market.

 The currency market is a unique financial market because it is open and trading all around the clock during the working days of the week.
-This trillion dollar market open 5 days in a week 24 hours. it’s not centralized in one place like other financial markets are, but instead, banks and financial institutions trade directly between each other through large financial networks.
+This trillion-dollar market opens 5 days a week 24 hours. it’s not centralized in one place like other financial markets are.
+Instead, banks and financial institutions trade directly with each other through large financial networks.

 Because of these reasons, the Forex market has special characteristics that offer traders attractive opportunities for profit, such as: